psvehla/digital_banking/README.md

 I chose Flutter because we were also considering a switch to Flutter.
 However, I don't know Flutter or Dart from a bar of soap, so there was some work to be done.

-First I had to learn how to create a Flutter app, and then how to shoehorn the widgets ChatGPT had given to me into the `flutter create app` I was left with.
+First I had to learn how to create a Flutter app, and then how to shoehorn the widgets ChatGPT had given to me into the `flutter create app` (FCrApp?)
+I was left with.

 As can be seen above, I found that when I managed to get ChatGPT to actually write me some code, it would error out if it tried to write too much.